OSURandle/CS_361_Project/README.md

 # CS_361

-The purpose of this repository is to demonstrate a commit for CS_361.
+The purpose of this repository is to store assignments related to the CS_361 project